Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 How We Can Help With Variations Claims

-If you don’t agree with the builder’s Variations Claims, we can help you review your construction contract and related documents and papers, and help you make an informed decision on how to go about resolving the matter.
+If you’re facing challenges with the builder’s contract variation claims, we can help you review your construction contract and related documents and papers.
+We can help you make an informed decision on how to go about resolving the matter.

 Recent Posts